 Dispute Management

 The Dispute Management API is an efficient way to automate and manage your disputes process.
-This is ideal for conducting near real-time retrieval operations for disputes data, including obtaining a list of disputes, accessing details of specific disputes, retrieving the status of multiple disputes, and getting issuer documents.
-Additionally, performing dispute related actions such as challenging, fulfilling, and accepting.
+This is ideal for conducting near real-time retrieval operations for disputes data, including obtaining a list of disputes, accessing details of specific disputes, retrieving the status of multiple disputes, and obtaining issuer documents.
+Additionally, performing dispute-related actions such as challenging, fulfilling, and accepting.

 Availability